On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

 Notice that the set $\tU$ is bounded away from the endpoints of $I$.
 Indeed, $\tU$ is bounded away from the right endpoint $x_+$ by our assumption.
 Next, either for each $j$ we have $g_j (x_-)\neq x_-$, and then the same applies to the left endpoint; or for some~$j$ one has $g_j (x_-)=x_-$, and in this case by definition the set $\tU$ cannot intersect $g_j^2(\overline{I})~=~[x_-, g_j^2(x_+)]$, hence it is also bounded away from~$x_-$.

 Now, since $\tU$ is bounded away from the endpoints of $I$, there must exist a finite constant $C_S$ bounding $\bS_{\gamma}$ on $\tU$:

-We will next prove that for every element $g = \gamma_n \cdots \gamma_1 \notin \mathcal{C}_{\gamma^{-1}}$, the sum of the intermediate derivatives at each point of $\overline{I}\setminus U$ (including $x_+$) does not exceed some constant, thus yielding a contradiction.
-More precisely, we will show that
+We will next prove that for every element $g = \gamma_n \cdots \gamma_1 \, \emr{\in \tC_{\gamma}}$, the sum of the intermediate derivatives at each point of $\overline{I}\setminus U$ (including $x_+$) does not exceed some constant, thus yielding a contradiction.
+More precisely, we will show that \emr{

-\emr{(As in Proposition \ref{p:sum}, for $j=0$, the expression $\gamma_j \cdots \gamma_1$ stands for the identity.)} To do this, we proceed by induction on the length of $g$.
+}To do this, we proceed by induction on the length of $g$.
 The case $n=1$ is evident, as well as the case where $g$ is an admissible element.
 Next, if $g$ is not an admissible element, then it contains a prefix $\overline{g} = \gamma_k \cdots\gamma_1$ that is a first-return.
-Now notice that
+Now notice that \emr{

-Since $\overline{g}$ is a first-return, the second sum in the right-side expression above does not exceed~$C_4$.
-To estimate the first sum, we need to consider two possibilities.
+}Since $\overline{g}$ is a first-return, the second \emr{summand} in the right-side expression above does not exceed~$C_4$.
+To estimate the first \emr{one}, we need to consider two possibilities.